minshi123/gitlab/doc/user/project/index.md

 GitLab displays a list of projects, sorted by last updated date.
 To view projects with the most [stars](#star-a-project), click **Most stars**.
-To view projects with the largest number of notes in the past month, click **Trending**.
+To view projects with the largest number of comments in the past month, click **Trending**.

 ## Project settings